Fat Freddie Thompson to appeal his conviction for murder

 The three-judge court heard that Michael Finucane Solicitors will come on record for Freddie Thompson, who originally gave his notice of appeal by himself from prison.
 File photograph: The Irish Times

-Gangster Fat Freddie Thompson will appeal his conviction for the murder of David ‘Daithí’ Douglas, the Court of Appeal heard on Friday.
+Dublin criminal Fat Freddie Thompson is to appeal his conviction for the murder of David ‘Daithí’ Douglas, the Court of Appeal heard yesterday ( Friday).

 Thompson (39) of Loreto Road, Maryland, Dublin 8, had pleaded not guilty to involvement in murder but was jailed for life at the the Special Criminal Court in August of 2018.